Main Content

 X-ray

-Positron emission tomography is a type of nuclear medicine test.
-Nuclear medicine imaging tests use a special camera and tiny amounts of radioactive drugs (called tracers).
+PET is a type of nuclear medicine test.
+Nuclear medicine imaging tests use a special camera and tiny amounts of radioactive substances, called tracers.
 The test checks how well organs and other parts of your body are working.
-During the test, you’ll lie on a table that’s attached to a donut-shaped machine, called a positron emission tomography scanner.
+During the test, you’ll lie on a table that’s attached to a donut-shaped machine, called a PET scanner.

-For more information on positron emission tomography scans, choose a link below:
+For more information on PET scans, choose a link below:

-Instructions may vary depending on the type of positron emission tomography scan you are having.
-The instructions below explain how to get ready for your positron emission tomography scan so it can be done safely and correctly.
-Please read the instructions for your specific positron emission tomography scan and follow them before your appointment.
+Instructions may vary depending on the type of PET scan you’re having.
+The instructions below explain how to get ready for your PET scan so it can be done safely and correctly.

-Sometimes MRI is used with a positron emission tomography scan.
+Sometimes a PET scan is done at the same time as an MRI.
 MRI is a test that uses a powerful magnetic field, radio waves, and a computer to make clear and detailed pictures of organs and structures inside your body.

 Go to Top